sebasfalcone/better-work-notes/Dessign_Patterns.md

 ![Liskov_substitution_principle_good](./Resources/SOLID/Liskov_substitution_principle_good.jpeg)

 You can solve the problem by redesigning the class hierarchy.
-A subclass should extend the behavior of a superclass, therefore the read-only document becomes the base class of the hierarchy.
+A subclass should extend the behavior of a super-class, therefore the read-only document becomes the base class of the hierarchy.
 The writable document is now a subclass which extends the base class and adds the saving behavior.

 ### Interface segregation principle
 > Clients shouldn't be forced to depend on methods they do not use.

 Try to make your interfaces narrow enough that client  classes don't have to implement behaviors they don't need.

 You should break down "fat" interfaces into more granular and specific ones.
 Clients should only implement methods that they really need.
-Class inheritance lets a class have just one superclass, but it doesn't limit the number of interfaces that the class can implement, so there is no need to add lots of unrelated methods to a single interface (break them down into more refined interfaces, you can implement them all in a single class if needed).
+Class inheritance lets a class have just one super-class, but it doesn't limit the number of interfaces that the class can implement, so there is no need to add lots of unrelated methods to a single interface (break them down into more refined interfaces, you can implement them all in a single class if needed).

 #### Example
 You create a library that makes it easy to integrate apps with various cloud computing providers.
 While the initial version only supported AWS, it covered the full set of cloud services and features.